-The term “Nature Education” is defined quite differently throughout the world and often has many subcategories and educational approaches.
-Where I come from in Germany there are many differentiations such as Forest Pedagogy, Experiential Nature Education, Experiential Pedagogy, Experience Based Learning, Nature Related Environmental Pedagogy etc. There are certain principles though, which are commonly shared:
+The term “Nature Pedagogy” is defined quite differently throughout the world and often has many subcategories and educational approaches.
+Where I come from in Germany there are many differentiations such as Forest Pedagogy, Experiential Nature Pedagogy, Experiential Pedagogy, Experience Based Learning, Nature Related Environmental Pedagogy etc. There are certain principles though which are commonly shared:

-- Nature as a teacher and an integral part of the learning experience,.
+- Nature as a teacher and integral part of the learning experience,.

 - Education as a holistic process.